5 Influence, meaning-making and micro-level power

 Look at the front page of a website of a voluntary organisation you consider to be influential.
 Select 10-12 key words from the web page that you consider influencing words.
 Write down the sentences in which these words appear.
 Now reflect on why these key words stood out for you.
 What is it about the language and the meaning they make that began to influence you?

-Most of us probably feel that our words are unlikely to have the impact of the living wage campaign.
-However, we recognise that the history of the voluntary sector is littered with interpretations of policy and the naming of social need by small groups of people that ultimately change the way society understands itself and its limitations.
+Most people probably feel that their words are unlikely to have the impact of the living wage campaign.
+However, the history of the voluntary sector is littered with interpretations of policy and the naming of social need by small groups of people that ultimately change the way society understands itself and its limitations.
 Think here of the modern day slavery movement.
 At the turn of the twenty-first century, very few people would have accepted that ‘slavery’ was a significant social issue requiring changes in social policy.
 Surely, slavery had been confined to history?
-Now we have the Modern Slavery Act in England and Wales and the Human Trafficking and Exploitation Act in Scotland – all because a small group of individuals and voluntary groups raised their voices and offered a meaning of ‘slavery’ to make sense of relationships between people that are considered unacceptable in the twenty-first century.
+Now there is the Modern Slavery Act in England and Wales and the Human Trafficking and Exploitation Act in Scotland – all because a small group of individuals and voluntary groups raised their voices and offered a meaning of ‘slavery’ to make sense of relationships between people that are considered unacceptable in the twenty-first century.

 So, how might you draw on the two ideas of micro-level power and leadership as meaning-making in your own leadership practice?

 Beech and Huxham (2008) argue that every time individuals have the potential to influence the discourse or to take action within a collaboration, this can be seen as a potential source of power.
-Often, individuals are unaware of these ‘points of power’, but at this micro level all individuals can influence the direction of the conversation, the text of a document or the nature of agreed actions; they can resist the imposition of ‘agreed’ interpretations and offer alternatives.
+Often, individuals are unaware of these ‘points of power’, but at this micro-level all participants can influence the direction of the conversation, the text of a document or the nature of agreed actions; they can resist the imposition of ‘agreed’ interpretations and offer alternatives.
 Micro moments of power can be impacted by any individual, with or without formal position.
-While this does not immediately impact on asymmetries of power at the macro level, micro-level power will occasionally result in macro-level changes, as suggested by the living wage example.
+While this does not immediately impact on asymmetries of power at the macro-level, micro-level power will occasionally result in macro-level changes, as suggested by the living wage example.

 Activity 5 Micro power

 Review your notes for Activity 1.
-You should now be able to see that we are asking you here to identify points of micro power.
-Tell us on our discussion forum whether you find this approach helpful to your leadership practice – or not.
+You should now be able to see that here you are being asked to identify points of micro power.
+Can you identify the micro points of power in your notes?
 What do you see as the limitations of this approach to negotiating the power dynamics of collaboration?
+Comment on the discussion forum what you perceive to be the strengths and weaknesses of the points of power approach.
 Make sure you post your comments within the correct thread for this activity.

 One criticism of the micro-level approach to power is that, in focusing attention on language and relationships, it fails to address embedded structural inequalities.
 A related criticism is that it reduces power dynamics between organisations to the inter-personal level, and consequently gives space to dominant personalities to impose themselves on the collaboration.
-Join the discussion in our collaborative forum to share your thoughts on micro-level power and practices of meaning-making.
-Is this a way to amplify voluntary sector voice, or a failure to take sufficient account of the power asymmetry in which the sector operates?
+Join the discussion in the collaborative forum to share your thoughts on micro-level power and practices of meaning-making.
+You could also discuss this approach with colleagues at work, or in your meetings with other learners, if you are studying this course in a group.
+Is focusing on micro points of power a way to amplify voluntary sector voice, or a failure to take sufficient account of the power asymmetry in which the sector operates?